-The DUSB, D232 & DNET interfaces allow remote monitoring and adjustment.
+The DUSB or D232 interfaces allows remote monitoring and adjustment.
 Custom settings can be stored on a computer and uploaded into the controller.
 Data from the controller can be downloaded into the computer and displayed easily.

 Overload Protection

 The Dingo has overcurrent protection on both the load and charge switches.